 Since we are an installation contractor we only quote turnkey projects where we provide both materials and labor.
 We do not sell materials only, labor only, nor break out those respective costs.

 Generally speaking, we do not - we are best set up for new installations or full replacements.
 However, we are happy to look over any pictures and information you provide to us and we'll make a case by case determination on that.
-Generally speaking we do not - we are best set up for new installations or full replacements.
-However, we are happy to look over any pictures and information you provide to us and we'll make a case by case determination on that.

 The most durable type of privacy fence is either heavy-duty galvanized steel posts and stained wood or vinyl privacy fencing.